This review discusses the best chalk for climbing currently on the market.

 The Primo Chalk is the kind of chalk that appeals to a specific type of climber - but for that climber, it will beat everything else on the market.

-The Trango Gunpowder Chalk is a popular choice for precisely three reasons: its quality, feel and price.
+The TRANGO Gunpowder is a good choice for three reasons: its quality, feel and price.

-This chalk is a high performer in all the categories demanded of climbing chalk, which essentially boils down to coating nicely and feeling secure during your holds.
+This chalk is a high performer in all the categories, which essentially boils down to coating nicely and feeling secure in your grip.

 The application of this powdery chalk feels silky soft to the touch and coats evenly on your hands.